 Take live workshops with me in September!
 Learn more here

-There’s a lot to consider when your child is questioning his or her gender.
-Since 2016, I’ve been researching, learning, and speaking about the best way to support gender-questioning kids and here, I would like to share my thoughts with you.
+I would like to share my thoughts with you.
 Below are some of the most common topics I’m asked about by parents.
 I’ve provided some thoughts about each and helpful resources for families who want to learn more about these complex issues.

 1. My daughter says she’s trans / My son says he’s trans.
 What should I do?